Dieter1978/DieterSchmid_T2A2/README.md

 ## R10 Describe the way tasks are allocated and tracked in your project.

+This project was managing using the Agile methodology.
+Agile project management focuses on iteration and breaks large project up into smaller parts.
+As project has a number of tasks and quite a lot of documentation to be track and managed agile seems appropriate.
+Two techniques were used sprints, a kanban board and stand ups.
+Their was really only one user story which can be described as :

+- A person wants to build a PC with parts that they have selected.

+This user story is what the whole app is built around.

+Stand ups were conducted online and provided a way to see what other people were achieving, struggling with and planning to do.

-The project has a number of tasks and quite a lot of documentation to be track and managed.
-The agile project management methodology was adopted particulary the use of working in sprints.
-Usually this involves a scrum team, but this project is a indivudal assignment so the project mostly involved making a to-do list for iterations of the development cycle.
+Sprints usually involve a scrum team, but this project is a individual assignment so the project mostly involved making to-do lists for each sprint iteration of the development cycle.
+The sprint cycle consisted of :

+- setup and configuration
+- models
+- blueprints
+- validation

-These to-do list were tracked using a Trello board divided into four sections the setup, documentation, In progress and Completed.
+The to-do lists for each cycle were tracked using a Trello Kanban board divided into four sections the setup, documentation, In progress and Completed.

+[Link to Trello Board] (https://trello.com/b/kipfk3xF/pc-build-configurator)

 ![Trello](/Resources/trello.png)